-Digital emulations of a rather murky sounding and obscure delay device based on oil.
+Digital emulations of a rather murky-sounding and obscure delay device based on oil.
 There are only two pedals in this category.

 - Catalinbread Adineko

-A digital recreation of the vintage and rare oil can delays that emulates their dark and warbly tone while “optimizing” the original units’ temperamental character by identifying their most musical and interesting behaviors.
+A digital recreation of vintage and rare oil can delays that emulates their dark and warbly tone while “optimizing” the original units’ temperamental character by identifying their most musical and interesting behaviors.
 The Viscosity knob controls the intensity of the character.
-The Balance knob creates interesting syncopations emulating emphasys given to one of the two magnetic heads.
+The Balance knob creates interesting syncopations emulating emphasis given to one of the two magnetic heads.

 - Old Blood Noise Black Fountain

 3-Mode Oil can delay emulation.
-Modern mode emulates the classic long delay of oil can units, while Organ Tone mode is based on other more recent units featuring shorter delay.
+Modern mode emulates the classic long delay of oil can units, while Organ Tone mode is based on other more recent units featuring shorter delays.
 Vintage mode is similar in function to the Modern mode, but has a grittier and grainier feel to the repeats.
 The brand new V3 adds tap tempo and subdivisions.